 Everyone has their own problems and pet peeves with their kitchen.
 Usually, each kitchen will have its little quirks.
 For many people, including myself, these problems tend to be storage-related.
 Furthermore, it is often the same few kitchen culprits that tend to be the difficult-to-store items, regardless of the kitchen you have.

-Creative Storage Options For a Clean Kitchen
+Best Kitchen Storage Ideas For a Clean Kitchen

 In my experience, those items are cutlery, countertop appliances, and the combined mess of pots, pans, and their various lids.
 Some people are fortunate enough to have a kitchen blessed with ample storage.

-For the rest of us, these three types of items can be a pain to deal with.
+For the rest of us, these three items can be a pain to deal with.
 Here are some creative kitchen storage options for storing them out of the way while still being readily accessible.

 Cutlery